open-easyrtc/open-easyrtc/docs/easyrtc_client_tutorial.md

 Now we have to start writing some application logic for the application.js file, starting with an initialization function that will be called when the page gets loaded.
-The primary responsibility of the initialization function is to call the easyRTC.initManaged method.
+The primary responsibility of the initialization function is to call the EasyRTC.initManaged method.
 It takes the following arguments:

 + applicationName - some literal string like "Company Chat Line".
 + self-video-id - a string containing the id of the first video tag.